Ajwinarski/Spartender/README.md

 	}
 ```

-`name` specifies a name that will be displayed on the OLED menu.
-This name doesn't have to be unique, but it will help the user identify which drink has been selected. `ingredients` contains a map of beverage options that are available in `drink_options`.
+`name` specifies a name that will be displayed on the drinks menu.
+This name doesn't have to be unique, but it will help the user identify which drink has been selected.
+`ingredients` contains a map of beverage options that are available in `drink_options`.
 Each key represents a possible drink option.
 The value is the amount of liquid in mL. *Note: you might need a higher value for carbonated beverages since some of the CO2 might come out of solution while pumping the liquid.*

 `drink_options` entries have the following format: